zeroluck/docs/sources/admin-guide/SCIM/index.md

 ### Bulk requests from Excel files

 Spreadsheets can be handy.
-Gluu have embedded SCIM-client with methods that can help you turn an Excel file into a ScimBulkOperation object.
-For that reason we made two methods available, one for generation bulk users request *mapUsers* method and the other for generating bulk group requests *mapGroups* method, both methods take the path to the “XLS” file as a parameter, methods are available at “ExcelMapper” class:
+Gluu has an embedded SCIM client with methods that can help you turn an Excel file into a ScimBulkOperation object.
+For that reason two methods are available--one for generation bulk users request named *mapUsers*, and the other one for generating bulk group requests named *mapGroups*.
+Both methods take the path to the “XLS” file as a parameter.
+These methods are available at “ExcelMapper” class:

 ```
 ScimBulkOperation usersOperation = ExcelMapper.mapUsers(excelFileLocationUsers);